uva-cs/pdr/labs/lab06/index.md

 As there may be a large number of words in the dictionary, you will have to store those words in a hash table to facilitate efficient lookup.

 You **must** write your own hash table for this lab.
-We leave the implementation up to you, as long as you do not use a vector of vectors or any STL hash table.
+We leave the implementation up to you, as long as you do not use a vector of vectors, `unordered_set`, or `unordered_map`.

 ### Manipulating the grid ###